 “Dependency without connection is a masquerade for isolation”

-And when we succeed in belonging and not just fitting in, when we succeed in sharing us with others in reciprocity, life have much flavor and precious depths to offer.
+And when we succeed in belonging and not just fitting in, or when we succeed in sharing ourselves with others in reciprocity, life has much flavor and precious depths to offer.

 This being with others is risky business

 It is risky business to be alive – and it can feel even more risky to surrender to others, to be dependent, to be vulnerable and to love.
 It can be complex and difficult and sometimes even flush our life as a powerful river filled with pain, grief or maybe shame.

 And that makes me think of another quote which goes in a slightly other direction and at the same time not: